 Personal hygiene is a key element of effective hand care.
 Gloves must only be worn on clean hands.
 After using gloves, hands should be washed and dried thoroughly.
 Application of a non-perfumed moisturiser is recommended.

-Hands/feet protection Suitability and durability of glove type is dependent on usage.
+Suitability and durability of glove type is dependent on usage.